 When dealing with large training datasets, building a model can be time-consuming.
 To expedite the learning process, we can optimize hyperparameters in neural networks, such as the batch size.
 By assigning a batch size, not all training data are fed to the model simultaneously.
 For instance, with a dataset of 77,500 observations and a batch size of 1000, the model undergoes 77 iterations with 1000 training data sub-samples and a final iteration with the remaining 500 sub-samples.
 A smaller batch size accelerates learning but may increase variance in validation dataset accuracy.
 Conversely, a larger batch size slows learning while stabilizing validation dataset accuracy variance.

 The number of times a complete dataset passes through the neural network model is referred to as an epoch.
 Essentially, one epoch involves the training dataset moving forward and backward through the neural network once.
 If the number of epochs is too small, it may result in underfitting, indicating that the neural network hasn’t learned sufficiently.
 Multiple passes or epochs are necessary for effective learning.
 Conversely, excessive epochs can lead to overfitting, where the model excels in predicting existing data but struggles with new, unseen data.
 Tuning the number of epochs is crucial for optimal results.
-In this demonstration, we aim to find the ideal number of epochs within the range of 20 to 100, emphasizing the importance of hyperparameters in neural networks
+In this demonstration, we aim to find the ideal number of epochs within the range of 20 to 100, emphasizing the importance of hyperparameters in deep learning in neural networks

 # Import packages